-The directors have elected under company law to prepare the company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law) including FRS 101 Reduced Disclosure Framework and these are presented in note 30.
+The directors have elected under company law to prepare the company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law) including FRS 101 Reduced Disclosure Framework and these are presented in note 31.

-The financial statements are prepared under the historical cost convention, except for the revaluation of freehold and leasehold properties and financial assets at fair value through profit and loss as well as fair value of interest rate derivatives at fair value.
+The financial statements are prepared under the historical cost convention, except for the revaluation of freehold and leasehold properties and financial assets at fair value through profit and loss including interest rate derivatives.

-The Group financial statements are presented in Pounds Sterling and all values are rounded to the nearest thousand pounds (£'000) except when otherwise stated.
+The Group financial statements are presented in Pounds Sterling and all values are rounded to the nearest thousand pounds (\pounds '000) except when otherwise stated.

 The functional currency for each entity in the Group is the currency of the country in which the entity has been incorporated.
-Details of the country in which each entity has been incorporated can be found in note 11.
+Details of the country in which each entity has been incorporated can be found in note 12.